Email and spam

 If you use Outlook or Thunderbird for your E-mail account at the TF and just want to configure the outgoing mail for use from outside the TF, here are special guides for this:

-If you would like to use our central Active Directory as an additional addressbook here are detailed configuration guides for Thunderbird and Outlook for this:
+You can use our central Active Directory as an additional addressbook, i.e. for looking up usernames or real names.
+Here are detailed configuration guides for Thunderbird and Outlook for this:

 Every email coming into the faculty is scanned automatically for spam parameters and gets points for its characteristics.
 If the email scores enough points, then it will be considered as spam and gets an additional remark in the so called mail header: spam-status= yes.
 This remark can be read by your mail filter, who sorts the email to a mail folder called spam.

-If you do not want the spams to be sorted out, you have to disable or delete the mail filtering rule within the webmail interface in the menue "Options / Message Filters".
+If you do not want the spams to be sorted out, you have to disable or delete the mail filtering rule within the webmail interface in the menu "Settings / Filters".